 That wraps up my listicle on the watches I – as a watch enthusiast – would personally get from H2 Hub!
 I hope you enjoyed the round-up – I tried to include watches across a variety of price points, in various different styles.

 For those of you who are keen on any of the watches above, or other watches that H2 Hub offers, there’s a discount!
-As mentioned earlier, H2 Hub has kindly offered my readers a $10 promo code – simply quote “WAHSOSHIOK” upon checkout to enjoy the discount!
+As mentioned earlier, H2 Hub has kindly offered my readers a 5% off all products online – simply quote “WAHSOSHIOK” upon checkout to enjoy the discount!
 In addition, H2 Hub also provides engraving services (on the caseback) for just $10.
-If you’re looking to get a watch for a loved one as a gift, or to commemorate a special occasion, you can also use the promo code to effectively get a free engraving on your watch.
+If you’re looking to get a watch for a loved one as a gift, or to commemorate a special occasion, that’s a great option to consider.
 With over 10 stores island-wide, it is easy to bring the watch to any outlet for repairs/battery change/strap change/wararnty claims as well!

 View the full range of watches H2 Hub has to offer here.